-The accompanying Schedule of State Financial Assistance (the "Schedule") includes the state award activity of City and Borough of Sitka, Alaska (the City and Borough) under programs of the State of Alaska for the year ended June 30, 2022.
-The information in this Schedule is presented in accordance with the requirements of the State of Alaska Audit Guide and Compliance Supplement for State Single Audits.
-Because the Schedule presents only a selected portion of the operations of the City and Borough, they are not intended to and do not present the financial position, changes in net position or cash flows of the City and Borough.
+The accompanying Schedule of State Financial Assistance (the "Schedule") includes the state award activity of the City and Borough of Sitka, Alaska (the City and Borough) under programs of the State of Alaska for the year ended June 30, 2023.
+The information in this Schedule is presented in accordance with the requirements of the State of Alaska Audit Guide and Compliance Supplement.
+Because the Schedule presents only a selected portion of the operations of the City and Borough, it is not intended to and does not present the financial position, changes in net position or cash flows of the City and Borough.